5 Transformative Use Cases of NFTs

 Take a closer look at 5 transformative use cases for NFTs and how they are poised to revolutionise the way we interact with digital goods.

-NFT is officially the word of the year in 2021.
+NFT was the official word of the year in 2021.
 What started out as a niche jargon from the depths on the internet, NFTs have now gained massive traction and are taking center stage on mainstream media.

 Perhaps the most recognizable use case for NFTs at the moment is for representing digital collectibles, with the likes of CryptoPunks and Bored Ape Yacht Club fetching well in the six-figure range.

 However, collectibles are just the beginning of NFTs.
 The non-fungible property of NFTs introduce an element of uniqueness and scarcity that are a good match for real-world applications.